 You can sort this report in various ways.
 The first column, for example, is the Semrush Authority Score.
 The higher this score, the better the link typically is, because the quality of the referring page is higher.
 You can also sort on the First Seen column, which will show you the most recently found backlinks.

 It’s also good to work out if you’re getting a lot of new spam links.
-These could be links to a specific page, or links to a specific image.
+These could be links to a specific page or links to a specific image.
 If these spam links start to add up, and your organic traffic is stalling or declining, it may be time for a deeper analysis to determine whether a disavow is necessary.

 Note that you can drill down in this report with advanced filters.
-For example, you can filter the list based on anchor text, or domain extension.
+For example, you can filter the list based on anchor text or domain extension.
 It all depends on how deep you want to analyze your, or someone else’s, backlink profile.

 This report will show you all backlinks per domain.
 This can be useful when analyzing the health of your backlink profile.

-For example, if you’re seeing an unusual amount of links coming from one and the same domain, this could potentially be picked up as a spam signal by the search engines.
+For example, if you’re seeing an unusual amount of links coming from one and the same domain, this could potentially be picked up as a spam signal by search engines.

 JOIN BLOG PIONEER